lioia/distributed-pagerank/README.md

 - MASTER env var, has to be set like this: `<master_service_name>:<master_port>`
 - To get the web client IP, run `docker ps` to get the container id and `docker inspect --format='{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' $id`

+## To Do
+- Send and print master node on web client